Cognitive Load Theory

-Have you ever been on a course where the trainer went through his material so quickly that you barely learned a thing?
-Or maybe the content was so complex that it went completely over your head?
+Have you ever been on a course where the trainer went through their material so fast that you barely learned a thing?
+Or the content was so complex that it went completely over your head?

 In this article, we'll look at Cognitive Load Theory (CLT).
-This takes a scientific approach to the design of learning materials, so that they present information at a pace and at a level of complexity that the learner can fully understand.
+This takes a scientific approach to the design of learning materials, so you can present information at a pace and level of complexity that people can easily understand.